Contents

 unita.office@univ-smb.fr

 Since 2022, UNITA partners have been organizing UNITA Days on their campuses, to introduce the alliance to their student, academic and administrative communities.
 Each university has a stand, so that students and staff can come and meet them and ask questions.
 The aim is to raise the profile of the USMB in the alliance's partner universities, so as to encourage our partners to take part in a mobility program on our campuses.
-They are also an opportunity to meet staff and establish links and possible projects.
+They are also an opportunity to meet staff to establish links and possible projects.

 If you would like to take part, please contact: unita.office@univ-smb.fr ".